Beyond Black

 by Hilary Mantel

 Hilary Mantel’s comic novel, about a medium living in London’s outer suburbs near the M25.
-In an article in the New Yorker that ranges widely over her writing, critic and author Daniel Mendelsohn said Beyond Black was possibly her “masterpiece.”
+In an article in the New Yorker that ranged widely over her writing, critic and author Daniel Mendelsohn said Beyond Black was possibly her “masterpiece.”

 Recommendations from our site